hpi-swa-lab/godot-pronto/changelog/i5w2_cp.md

 - Avoids losing changes in connection windows when opening a script in the Godot editor by automatically saving the connection at that point.
   - **Possible future work:** Maybe always auto-save all connections?

-- Fixes opening of multiple similar connetion windows.
+- Fixes opening of multiple similar connection windows.
 Opening a connection with the same receiver and signal as another open one will not fail any longer.